MichaelYuhe/ai-group-tabs/README.md

 Download the latest released `dist.zip` from [the release page](https://github.com/MichaelYuhe/ai-group-tabs/releases), unzip after download, you will get a folder named `dist`.

 Open Chrome, go to `chrome://extensions/`, turn on `Developer mode` on the top right corner, click `Load unpacked` on the top left corner, select the `dist` folder you just unzipped.

-- Fill in the OpenAI API key, add some types and click on the "Save" button.
-- Click on the "Group Tabs" button, your current tabs will be grouped.
-- Your new tab will be grouped automatically.

 > You can change the model and API server in the options page.